alves-nickolas/alves-nickolas.github.io/_publications/Nonperturbative-Aspects-of-QFTCS.md

 citation: 'Aguiar Alves, Níckolas de (2023).
 "Nonperturbative Aspects of Quantum Field Theory in Curved Spacetime".
 MSc thesis.
 Santo André, Brazil: Federal University of ABC. xxiv, 152 pp. arXiv: <a href="https://arxiv.org/abs/2305.17453" target="_blank">2305.17453 [gr-qc]</a>.'
 stage: msc
 tags: QFTCS AQFT FRG
+remark: "This is a simplified version of the work linked above, written to be an extended abstract or less formal account of the results.
+For further details, please check the official publication.
+Since this is a MSc thesis, this summary is written in a chapter-by-chapter fashion."
 pubtype: mscthesis
 ---